 Download my free, printable pool maintenance checklist to help you accomplish regular pool care tasks for any type of swimming pool.

 The pump is a necessary and often expensive piece of pool equipment that moves the water through the filtration system to filter out debris.
 It is necessary for a clean and hygienic swimming environment.
 While this equipment can be a bit pricey, costing pool owners $300 – $800 on average, it is very important.

-Priming your pool pump is the process of removing any trapped air and making sure it is filled with water before operating the pump.
+Priming your pool pump removes any trapped air and ensures it is filled with water before operating the pump.
 Failure to properly prime a pool pump will quickly burn out the pump motor.
 Pool owners must take the time to safely and properly prime their pumps before operating them.

 The process is pretty simple; with the pump powered off, you will remove as much air as possible and fill the system with water to replace it.
 If you encounter any trouble getting the pump primed, the first solution is always to add more water.
 You can add water directly to the pump basket, which is the most efficient and recommended.

 Or, you can add more water through a skimmer, the way the pool was designed to operate.
 If you have exhausted all options and the pump will not prime, it might be time for a new pump.
 Check out my research on the best pool pump brands for specific recommendations.